POS Transaction Data

 Who are the best POS Transaction Data providers?

 Finding the right POS Transaction Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular POS Transaction Data providers that you might want to buy POS Transaction Data from are Nikkei Market Data, IRI Data Cloud, Nielsen, GfK, and Sandalwood Advisors.
+Popular POS Transaction Data providers that you might want to buy POS Transaction Data from are Nikkei Market Data, Snapbizz, IRI Data Cloud, Nielsen, and GfK.

 How can I get POS Transaction Data?

 You can get POS Transaction Data via a range of delivery methods - the right one for you depends on your use case.
 For example, historical POS Transaction Data is usually available to download in bulk and delivered using an S3 bucket.
 On the other hand, if your use case is time-critical, you can buy real-time POS Transaction Data APIs, feeds and streams to download the most up-to-date intelligence.